| |

 We recommend crocheting or embroidered eyes or leaving the faces blank.

-Do not use any safe eyes or buttons etc.
+Do not use any safe eyes or buttons.

 Who is responsible for washing the octopus?

-The person making the octopus does not have to wash it.
+Meanwhile, the person making the octopus does not need to wash it before donating.

-What to do when the tentacles are not twisted much?
+What do you do when the tentacles are not twisted much?

 It does not matter how many tentacles are twisted.

-Moreover, it is better when tentacles are twisted only a little bit otherwise it can be too thick for little fingers to catch.
+In fact, it is preferable when the tentacles are only slightly twisted; otherwise, they may become too thick for little fingers to grasp.

-For safety reasons, it is very important the stretched tentacles are not longer than 22 cm.
+Additionally, for safety reasons, the stretched tentacles must not be longer than 22 cm.

 Are there any colors I should avoid?

-We ask that you avoid making octopuses out of solid red or black colors, as red can be mistaken for blood or make it difficult for nurses to see whether babies are bleeding and black can overstimulate the babies.
+This is because red can be mistaken for blood or make it difficult for nurses to detect bleeding, while black may overstimulate the babies.

 Is my octopus crocheted too loose or too tightly?

-The stitch should not create any little holes, especially after stuffing the octopus.
+Moreover, the stitches should not form any small holes, especially after stuffing the octopus.

-Below are free crochet patterns that will help to get you started!
+Below are free crochet patterns that will help you get started!

 1. A wonderful free octopus crochet pattern from mynomadhome.com.